Charles Wanstall

-Biography
+Early life

 Wanstall was born at Brisbane, Queensland, the son of Ernest William Wanstall and his wife Emma (née Boyce).
 He attended state school in Roma and Gympie and then the Gympie High School (Secondary Education – Junior Certificate).

+Career

 He attended night school and studied Law with the Bar Board (Formal Education – Barristers Board Queensland) to become a Barrister (Barrister-at-Law) and having completed the Bar Board requirements in 1933 and was admitted as a Barrister of the Supreme Court of Queensland.

 After working for the Crown Law Office from 1933 to 1935 he started his own civil law practice in 1936 and was admitted to practice before the High Court of Australia in 1942.
 Wanstall not only practised in civil law, he practiced broadly including in criminal law.
 An example of his criminal law practice was when he was called to the represent his old school mate a local Gympie butcher from Gympie, who was charged with cattle rustling (stealing cattle), and such case Wanstall convincingly had his old school mate, acquitted.
 He practiced from Bank of New South Wales Chambers, cnr.
 Queen and George Streets Brisbane.
 Wanstall was made a QC in 1956 and was then a judge of the Queensland Supreme Court from 1958 to 1982.
 By 1971 he was the Senior Puisne judge and in 1977 was promoted to Chief Justice of Queensland, holding the position until his compulsory retirement at the age of 70 in 1982.

 He was made a Knight Bachelor on 15 June 1974 for distinguished service as a judge of the Queensland Supreme Court.
 Wanstall was a foundation member of the Queensland Cancer Fund and for over twenty years was the Chairman of the Board of Trustees.
 In recognition of his work with the fund, the Sir Charles Wanstall Apex Lodge bears his name.
 He was also chairman of the Queensland Ballet Company and the President of the Society Welfare Services.
 He served on committees for the Guide Dogs for the Blind Association and the Multiple Handicapped Association.